opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

     valid.
 - All schedules in the transport database will be imported.

-The following is the syntax for [importing]{.ul} schedules from the Schedule Import Export command line:
+The following is the syntax for importing schedules from the Schedule Import Export command line:

 ImpEx.exe AccessDSN,SQLDSN,UID,PWD,IMPORT,PurgeJobs?,PurgeCalDates?\
 \[-e\] \[-l\] \[-m\] \[-s\]